 - May be a one-time event or may be part of a pattern of behavior.

 - May be committed in the presence of others or when the parties are alone.

-- May affect not only the person at whom it is directed, but also third parties who witness or observe harassment.
+- May affect not only the person to whom it is directed but also third parties who witness or observe harassment.